-Military chaplains minister to military personnel and, in most cases, their families and civilians working for the military.
+Military chaplains minister to military personnel and, in most cases, their families and civilians working for the forces.
 In some cases, they will also work with local civilians within a military area of operations.
 There are no geographical boundaries to their work, the Chaplain will go wherever the Force goes anywhere in the World.
-Chaplains are non-combatants: they do not have the right to participate directly in hostilities and they do not bear arms.
+Chaplains are non-combatants: they do not participate directly in hostilities and they do not bear arms.

 In the United Kingdom, the Ministry of Defence employs chaplains, but their authority comes from their “sending” church.
 Roman Catholic Priests and Deacons may apply to their Diocesan Bishop or Religious Superior to become a Chaplain to one of the three British Armed Forces.